sbb-design-systems/lyne-components/src/elements/paginator/readme.md

-The `sbb-paginator` is a component used to split content across multiple pages, instead than scrolling it.
+The `sbb-paginator` is a component which provides navigation for content split across multiple pages, e.g. a table with many rows.

 It can be controlled via the following properties:

-- `length`: the total number of items that will be split between pages;
+- `length`: the total number of items being paged;
-- `pageSize`: the number of items in a single page (default: `10`);
+- `pageSize`: the number of items per page (default: `10`);
 - `pageIndex`: the index of the current displayed page (default: `0`).

 ```html